ModelEarth/localsite/info/data/flowsa/flowsa.md

 	- firms - Other (Number of Extablishments)<br><br>

-3. Save [state data files](https://github.com/modelearth/community-data/tree/master/us/state) in the same folder as our prior process.
-The prior BEA Data Preparation process resides at the bottom of the current page.
+3. Save [state data files](https://github.com/modelearth/community-data/tree/master/us/state) in the same folder structure as our prior process.
+The prior BEA data prep process resides at the bottom of the current page.
 Reuse existing [process for state folders](https://github.com/modelearth/community-data/tree/master/process/python/bea).

 4. Output 3 similar files containing 2, 4 and 6 digit naics values for the entire US in a new folder called "all" in the [community-data/us](https://github.com/modelearth/community-data/tree/master/us) folder.